lambdaclass/curse_of_mirra/docs/src/benchmarking.md

    from the load_tests app.
 Run `iex -S mix` there.
-The function you want to call is `LoadTest.PlayerSupervisor.spawn_players/2`, which takes as an argument how many player sessions to start and optionally the amount in milliseconds until those sessions exit the game.
+The function you want to call is `LoadTest.PlayerSupervisor.spawn_players/2`, which takes as an argument how many player sessions to start and optionally the amount in seconds until those sessions exit the game.

 5. On the frontend, check for how good the user experience is!
 This is very important!
    If you can, try to play with someone else while the load tests run.